-The Company has been regularly devising strategies for effective Cost Control measures and we could very successfully reduce costs due to stringent internal controls on quality assurance/ process wastage and an effective procurement policy.
+Your Company has shown increased profitability for the year ended as on 31/03/2022.
+The metal business is showing a steady growth with increased turnover and profitability over the last year's performance.
+We see a robust demand for metal products with increased profitability.
+The Company is also regularly devising strategies for effective Cost Control measures and we could very successfully reduce costs due to stringent internal controls on quality assurance/ process wastage and an effective procurement policy.